 \subsection{Specification of the covariate process $V$}

-For ease of exposition, we will consider a $d$ length vector of baseline covariates $\bX$, of which an exposure of interest $X_1$ is specified with a flexible regression effect.
-However, this can easily be expanded to allow multiple such exposures of interest.
+Consider a $d$ length vector of baseline covariates $\bX$.
+For ease of exposition we focus on an exposure of interest $X_1$ specified with a flexible regression effect.
+However, this can readily extend to allow multiple such exposures of interest.

 The form of the covariate process $V$ dictates the potential shapes the quantile-varying acceleration factor for $X_1$ can take, and requires a balance of flexibility and stability.
 We focus on spline-based methods, which require a vector of knots $\btau$ characterizing a set of $J$ basis functions $B_1,\dots,B_J$, and corresponding coefficients $\balpha = (\alpha_1,\dots,\alpha_J)\trans$.
 This results in the specification